 People with serious gifts in the craft-making department can use a card to smooth down pottery surfaces or make patterns with it.
 Create something beautiful with an expired card, then sell it and make money!

 An expired card can be a great educational toy for children.
 Play shopping with them and teach them about sound money management practices at the same time.

 10. Mosaic tiles

-If as the years go past, you find yourself with a large pile of expired cards, those with an artistic streak in them can cut them up and use the pieces to make a mosaic of expired cards.
-This has many potential and creative uses, such as making picture frames or frames for mirrors or turn them into tiles for your kitchen or bathroom.
+If, as the years go past, you find yourself with a large pile of expired cards, those with an artistic streak can cut them up and use the pieces to make a mosaic of expired cards.
+This has many potential and creative uses, such as making picture frames or frames for mirrors or turning them into tiles for your kitchen or bathroom.

 11. Body waxing aid

-Another ingenious use for those ladies (and why not gents too) in search of the smoothest body can use an expired card for smoothing down body wax.
+Another ingenious use for those ladies and gents in search of the smoothest body can use an expired card for smoothing down body wax.
 Ouch.